There are two kinds of small businesses thriving in today’s economy: e-commerce web stores and local businesses with a strong online presence.

 It is how Google and other search engines identify your business as having a location that local customers should be informed about – and what services you have to offer those customers.

-Approximately 1 in 3 searches relates to nearby locations, businesses, and services.
+Approximately 1 in 3 searches relate to nearby locations, businesses, and services.

 If you want to put yourself on the map as a local business, you’ll need to build your Google My Business listing and optimize your website to SEO for your service area.